Travelling On An Aeroplane with Your Disability

+This post has been written by Chris Cammiss, Disability Trainer & Advisor at Disabled Living.
 Chris has been a wheelchair user since childhood.
 After graduating from The University of Manchester, he was a secondary schoolteacher for 28 years.
-He now delivers Disability Awareness training and conducts Access Audits all over the UK.
-He has always travelled widely and has accumulated a lifetime’s experience in this environment which he would like to share with you.
+Chris now delivers Disability Awareness training and conducts Access Audits over the UK.
+He travels widely and has accumulated a lifetime’s experience in this environment.
+He shares his advice for travelling on an aeroplane with your disability.

 Flying has become much easier over the years with international guidelines bringing some sort of consistency to the process.
 However each country, airport and airline has its own individual variations.